arms-mbon/data_workspace/LifeWatch/ARMS_Samples_IJI_README.txt

-ARMS_Samples_IJI.csv: the CSV file containing the metadata of the ARMS data collection (dates, locations, IDs, URLS po ARMS_Samples_IJI_description.csvw.jsonld: jsonld version of that, to allow developers to access these metadata without
+ARMS_Samples_IJI.csv: the CSV file containing all the metadata of the ARMS data collection (dates, locations, IDs, URLS, etc) ARMS_Samples_IJI_description.csvw.jsonld: jsonld version of that, to allow developers to access these metadata m2m

 Pay Attention: